SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 Observations are included in an aggregate between an *Effective From* and an *Effective Until* date defined by the user.
 Note that observations are expected to contain all values in their effective range.
-Any Missing or NaN values in an included observation will result in a NaN value for the aggregate.
+Any missing or NaN values in an included observation will result in a NaN value for the aggregate.